Kryle/Kryle/README.md

 - 👋 Hi, I’m @Kryle
 - 👀 I’m interested in anything
 - 🌱 I’m currently learning Java / JS / Python
-- 📫 How to reach me @kryleeeee on Twitter (X) or kryle on Discord
+- 📫 How to reach me @kryle.bsky.social on Bluesky or kryle on Discord

 <!---
 Kryle/Kryle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.